Generaldeep/get_connected_client/README.md

 ```

 ## How To contribute
- In order to contribute to this project you need permission to edit our Firebase database.
-Open an issue, leave your gmail along with the issue you'd like to resolve and our team will add you as a collaborator.
+ In order to contribute to this project you need permission from me in order to edit either the client or the server.
+Open an issue, leave your gmail along with the issue you'd like to resolve and I'll add you as a collaborator.

  Once added, clone this repository and run ```npm install``` in order to install project related dependencies.
 Make a pull request and once the pull request is approved we'll merge your contribution.